 This new and exciting tour is very much an adventure as we visit the vast open wilderness of Mongolia in search of its fabulous wildlife.
 We will be visiting some of the more easily accessible areas within this great country.
-Most journeys will be done on tarmac roads with limited dirt road travel and as with most tours to Mongolia, accommodation will involve a large amount of camping.
-Therefore this tour is for the more adventurous traveller prepared to accept more basic accommodation and facilities but the wildlife experiences and scenery should be simply spectacular!
+Most journeys will be done on tarmac roads with limited dirt road travel and as with most tours to Mongolia, accommodation will involve a large amount of camping and some walking in mountainous areas.
+Therefore this tour is for the more adventurous traveller with a good level of fitness and prepared to accept more basic accommodation and facilities but the wildlife experiences and scenery should be simply spectacular!
 The beauty of this tour is that unlike other Snow Leopard focused tours in other parts of the world, the temperatures in Mongolia should be more comfortable!
 We will have a team of drivers, cooks, interpreters & assistants in a convey of just two Toyota Land Cruisers so everyone has a window seat.

-Our time will be focused on both birding and mammal watching with a strong focus on trying to see Snow Leopard as well as other key mammals such as Pallas’s Cat.
-Though not the best time for a birding itinerary, we will still make an effort to look for key species and should see a good selection including many highly sought after species such as Pallas’s Sandgrouse, Mongolian Lark, Mongolian Ground Jay, Oriental Plover and more!
+Our time will be focused very much on trying to see Snow Leopard as well as other key mammals such as Pallas’s Cat.
+This means much of our time will be spent in one area scanning mountains for many hours in the early morning and late evening.
+Though not the best time for a birding itinerary, we will still make an effort to look for key species outside of the key mammal focused times and we should see a good selection of the specialities.
+The later tours should also produce a number of interesting migrant birds.

 Day 1: Arrive in Ulaanbaatar

 After arriving into Ulaanbaatar in the early morning we will then head south to Dalanzadgad.
 We will travel the 590Km by road making birding stops en route.
-Birds we hope to find en route include Daurian Jackdaw, Azure Winged Magpie, Amur Falcon, Yellow breasted Bunting, Little Bunting, White cheeked Starling, Mongolian Accentor, Wallcreeper, and other montane species.
-Near Dalanzadgad we will try for Great Jerboa at night as well as many other possibilities including cats!
-During the heat of the day Himalayan Griffon, Black Vulture & Lammergeier should be soaring in the sky above us.
+Birds we hope to find en route include Demoiselle Crane, Mongolian Lark, Pallas’s Sandgrouse and both Himalayan Griffon and Black Vultures.

 Overnight Dalanzadgad Hotel